Eemillay History, Family Crest & Coats of Arms

 Early History of the Eemillay family

 This web page shows only a small excerpt of our Eemillay research.
-Another 287 words (20 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Eemillay History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Eemillay History in all our PDF Extended History products and printed products wherever possible.

 Eemillay Spelling Variations

 Eemillay has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Eemillay have been found, including Emberley, Emerle, Emerly, Emberly, Emilly and others.

 Early Notables of the Eemillay family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Eemillay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Eemillay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eemillay family